Epithelial cell adhesion molecule: Cell adhesion

 EpCAM was first found to play a role in homotypic cell adhesion.
 This means that EpCAM on the surface of one cell binds to the EpCAM on a neighboring cell thereby holding the cells together.
 The adhesions mediated by EpCAM are relatively weak, as compared to some other adhesion molecules, such as classic cadherins.

 EpICD is required for EpCAM to mediate intercellular adhesion; EpCAM mediates intercellular adhesion and associates with the actin cytoskeleton via EpICD.

 EpCAM has a negative impact on cadherin-mediated adhesions.
-Overexpression of EpCAM does not alter overall total cellular level of cadherins but rather decreases the association of the cadherin/ catenin complex in the cytoskeleton.
+Overexpression of EpCAM does not alter overall total cellular level of cadherins but rather decreases the association of the cadherin/catenin complex in the cytoskeleton.
 As EpCAM expression increases, the total amount of α-catenin decreases, whereas cellular β-catenin levels remain constant.

 The homotypic adhesive activity has been questioned, as a variety of in vivo and in vitro biochemical experiments have failed to detect trans-interactions.
 EpCAM pro-adhesive activity could be explained by alternative models, based on its ability to regulate PKC signalling and myosin activity.

+Recently, it has been discovered that EpCAM contributes to the maintenance of tight junctions.

 Active proliferation in a number of epithelial tissues is associated with increased or de novo EpCAM expression.
 This is especially evident in tissues that normally reveal no or low levels of EpCAM expression, such as squamous epithelium.
 The level of EpCAM expression correlates with the proliferative activity of intestinal cells, and inversely correlates with their differentiation.